 If you are able, take pictures of your car, the other involved vehicles, and the surrounding area.
+This will be useful for insurance purposes and in case you decide to hire an attorney.
 Do this before and after you move your car to the side of the road if that is something you are able to do.
 Ask the other party for their information, including their license, registration, and insurance information, and give them yours.

 If witnesses are available, ask them for their information such as their name, address, and phone number.
-This information will be important for your auto accident lawyer as you navigate your insurance claim.
+All of this information could prove vital to your auto accident attorney as they help you navigate your insurance claim.

 3. What if I have pain?

-If you have been injured, or you are experiencing pain in your neck, back, or head, stay where you are and don’t move unless your car is on fire or in danger of falling.
-Paramedics will need to assess the severity of your injuries before they move you.
+If you are injured when the accident occurs, or you are experiencing pain in your neck, back, or head, stay where you are and don’t move unless your car is on fire or in danger of falling.
+Paramedics will need to assess the severity of your accident injuries before they move you.
 If you move, you could risk causing permanent damage to your spinal cord.